New study: Do diet breaks help preserve muscle mass and your metabolism?

 Interestingly, these results stayed the same when comparing the groups across the full 15-week study period, meaning the constant diet group was doing a 3-week maintenance phase at the end that achieved nothing.
 These findings strongly suggest both diet breaks and maintenance phases are a waste of time, at least purely physically speaking.

 Hormonally, the diet breaks also didn’t provide any significant benefits.
-There were no differences between groups for leptin (!), testosterone, insulin like growth, free T3 thyroid hormone or active ghrelin, although peptide YY levels remained higher in the diet break group.
+There were no differences between groups for leptin (!), testosterone, insulin-like growth factor (IGF-1), free T3 thyroid hormone or active ghrelin, although peptide YY levels remained higher in the diet break group.

 Behaviorally, again there were no differences between the groups, including for physical activity level, reported energy intake and diet adherence and attrition rates (although compliance was better in the diet break group in absolute terms, the difference wasn’t significant on any measure).